enbzldn/PieceOfCake/docs/recipe_add.md

 ### Add Photo

-To add a photo to an instruction step, swipe **step description** from left to right.
+To add a photo to an instruction step, swipe step **Description** from left to right.
 Tap **Add Photo**

 <div style="display: flex; gap: 16px; align-items: center;">